Cargo Repositories

 In the Artifact Tree Browser, select your Cargo repository, right-click and select Recalculate Index from the list.
 Requires Admin privileges.

-To reindex a Cargo repository through the REST API, refer to Calculate Cargo Repository Metadata.
+To reindex a Cargo repository through the REST API, see Calculate Cargo Repository Metadata.

 Yank Cargo Crates